ashedow/helpers/docs/DBs/BigData/graphs/README.md

 ## GraphFrames

-1. A graph processing library for Apache Spark (ыштсу 1.4)
+1. A graph processing library for Apache Spark (since 1.4)
 2. API available from Scala, Java and Python
 3. Are built on top of Spark DataFrames:
-    › powerful queries
+    * powerful queries
-    › saving & loading graphs
+    * saving & loading graphs

 **Creating GraphFrames**
 From vertex and edge DataFrames
-    › a vertex DataFrame should contain a special column named "id" › an edge DataFrame should contain two special columns: "src" and "dst"
+* a vertex DataFrame should contain a special column named "id"
+* an edge DataFrame should contain two special columns: "src" and "dst"

-usage example:
+Usage example:
 ```python
 vertices = sparkSession.createDataFrame([
 ("1", "Alex", 28, "M", "MIPT" ),